Breast Augmentation Revision in Vancouver

 Breast Augmentation Revision Recovery & Results

 Dr. Lennox usually performs breast augmentation revision on an outpatient basis, meaning patients will need someone to drive them home after surgery.
 Patients will feel some discomfort during recovery, similar to after their primary procedures.
 Pain medications can help.
-Patients return to our office a week after surgery for a follow-up check.
-They can begin walking the first day after surgery to promote healing, and most can resume most normal activities in about 7 to 10 days.
-Following aftercare instructions closely is crucial for a good recovery and beautiful results.
+It’s essential to follow your post-op protocol and give your body time to heal following treatment.
+While every patient varies, here’s a general idea of what you can expect during your breast augmentation revision recovery:

 Frequently Asked Breast Augmentation Revision Questions